John H. Esquirol: Priest

-Esquirol was ordained deacon in 1936 and priest a year later, both by the Bishop of Long Island, Ernest M. Stires.
+Esquirol was ordained deacon in 1936 and priest a year later, both times by the Bishop of Long Island, Ernest M. Stires.
 He served as curate at St Gabriel's Church in Hollis, Queens, New York from 1936 to 1937.
 He also was the assistant to the Dean of the Cathedral of the Incarnation in Garden City, New York from 1937 to 1939.
 In 1939 he became the rector of Trinity Church in Southport, Connecticut where he remained until 1956 when he was appointed Dean of Christ Church Cathedral in Hartford, Connecticut.

 Bishop

 Esquirol was elected as Suffragan Bishop of Connecticut on January 10, 1958.
-He was consecrated on April 9, 1958, by Presiding Bishop Henry Knox Sherrill in Christ Church Cathedral in Hartford, Connecticut.
+He was consecrated on April 9, 1958 with Presiding Bishop Henry Knox Sherrill as chief consecrator in Christ Church Cathedral in Hartford, Connecticut.
 He was elected Coadjutor Bishop in May 1968.
-He succeeded as diocesan bishop in May 1969 upon the retirement of Bishop Walter H. Gray During his episcopacy he was vocal in combating racism and advocating the need to listen to young people.
+He succeeded as diocesan bishop in May 1969 upon the retirement of Bishop Walter H. Gray.
+During his episcopacy he was vocal in combating racism and advocating the need to listen to young people.
 Bishop Esquirol died shortly after his accession on December 31, 1970, after a long illness.
 He was buried at Oak Lawn Cemetery in Fairfield.

 Personal life

-On April 28, 1927, he was married to Margaret Louise Joost and together had two sons.
+On April 28, 1927, he married Margaret Louise Joost and together they had two sons.